sonic-net/sonic-mgmt/docs/testplan/smart-switch/high-availability/keysight_ha_testplan.md

 entities.
 * There will be a physical link between front panel ports of both SmartSwitch0 and SmartSwitch1 and SONiC switch.
+* For traffic from server (simulating T2), it will be using 1 link to SmartSwitch NPU.
+* For traffic from SmartSwitch NPU to the other NPU, we will use 2 links as ECMP groups to simulate multi-T0 bounce-back routing.
 * Verify links are up and start all protocols and verify traffic is established.
 * Enable csv logging and check the state of the DPUs through the API.